regular-life/Codeforces-CLI-Tool/README.md

 Please read and make necessary changes in `config/config.yml`.
 You may also need to make changes for where location of direcotry is written (`.zshrc` or `.bashrc` etc).
 Currently `encrypt.py` has not been used. but it will be implemented soon.
+This project has been made and tested on Arch Linux.
+Although, I tried my best to make it work on different OS, though, I am not sure how well it may work on other OS and do not guarantee that it will flawlessly.

 ## Future Targets: